d-plaindoux/rapido/README.md

 rAPIdo
 ======

-A rest API design tool
+A rest (and may be more) API design tool

 ## Introduction